pret/pokecrystal/docs/event_commands.md

 ## `$02`: <code>memcall <i>script</i></code>
 Used in engine scripts to call a function via a 2byte pointer pointing to a 3byte pointer.
-Seldom used in [engine/phone/phone.asm](https://github.com/pret/pokecrystal/blob/master/engine/phone/phone.asm#L384) as examples.
+Seldom used in [engine/phone/phone.asm](https://github.com/pret/pokecrystal/blob/master/engine/phone/phone.asm#L384).

 ## `$03`: <code>sjump <i>script</i></code>
 Used to jump to a script inside a different one.
-Once this "sub script" reaches its `end`, the game will return to the rest of the script that first called it.
+Once the former reaches its `end`, the game will return to the rest of the script that first called it.

 ## `$04`: <code>farsjump <i>script</i></code>